Locations of interest: All Half Moon Bay cafe diners considered close contacts

 Other Auckland locations of interest

-There are three other locations in Auckland that are deemed to be "close contact" locations - which require all those affected to self isolate immediately and to get a Covid test.
+Three other locations in Auckland are deemed to be "close contact" sites - which require all those affected to self isolate immediately and to get a Covid test.

 - Longroom Nightclub, Grey Lynn: Saturday, January 15, 7pm-9pm.